Quintus Fabius Maximus Gurges (consul 292 BC)

 Quintus Fabius Q. f.
 M. n.
-Maximus Gurges, the son of Quintus Fabius Maximus Rullianus, was consul in 292, 276, and 265 BC.
+Maximus Gurges, the son of Quintus Fabius Maximus Rullianus, was a Roman consul in 292, 276, and 265 BC.
 After a dissolute youth and a significant military defeat during his first consulate, he was given the opportunity to salvage his reputation through the influence of his father, and became a successful general, eventually holding the highest honours of the Roman state.
 He was slain in battle during his third and final consulate.

 Background and early career

 Gurges' grandfather, Marcus Fabius Ambustus, had been consul three times, interrex twice, and reportedly was princeps senatus, a dignity later filled by his son, grandson, and great-grandson.
 He had probably been censor, which was generally a prerequisite of those who became princeps senatus, and either he or his son, Marcus was magister equitum in 322 BC.

 Gurges' father, Quintus Fabius Maximus Rullianus, was one of Rome's most celebrated generals, and had been consul five times between 322 and 297 BC.
 In his time he had served as both dictator and magister equitum, and was censor in 304.
 However, all of his accomplishments followed from a rash incident in his youth, when as magister equitum to the dictator Lucius Papirius Cursor in 325, during the Second Samnite War, he engaged the enemy against the dictator's instructions while Papirius was away attending to other business.
 Although Rullianus won a significant victory, his commander was furious that his orders had been disobeyed.
 Fabius only escaped execution by fleeing to Rome, where he begged the intercession of the people, and was saved by the appeal of his aged father.

-The younger Fabius received his surname, Gurges, "the glutton", on account of the habits of his own youth, in which he enjoyed every luxury.
+The younger Fabius received his surname, Gurges, "the whirlpool", due to the gluttonous habits of his youth, in which he consumed every luxury he came across.
 But when he embarked on a public career, the younger Fabius set aside his indulgent lifestyle and cultivated a more sober image.
 As curule aedile in 295 BC, Fabius levied fines against wealthy Roman matrons who had been convicted of adultery, and dedicated the funds to building a temple of Venus, which stood near the Circus Maximus.